moosmann/matlab/README.md

    git status

-How to start the tomographic reconstruction routine:
+3) How to start the tomographic reconstruction routine:

-1) Change directory to the 'matlab' folder:
+   (3.1) Change directory to the 'matlab' folder:

    cd matlab

-2) Start MATLAB using the following script:
+   (3.2) Start MATLAB using the following script:

    ./startmatlab.sh

     The script automatically sets environment variables in order to use a local installation of the ASTRA toolbox, starts MATLAB, and sets the MATLAB search paths.
 (Note that this will overwrite local MATLAB user settings, for details see 'startup.m'.)

     (If 'startmatlab.sh' is not executable: chmod +x startmatlab.sh)

-3) If not already open, open 'p05_reco' (also for P07 scans) in MATLAB located at './matlab/experiments/p05/' e.g. enter 'edit p05_reco' in MATLAB's command line.
+    (3.3) If not already open, open 'p05_reco' (also for P07 scans) in MATLAB    located at './matlab/experiments/p05/' e.g. enter 'edit p05_reco' in  MATLAB's command line.

-4) Edit/check the reconstruction parameters, at least you have to modify 'par.scan_path'.
+   (3.4) Edit/check the reconstruction parameters, at least you have to modify 'par.scan_path'.

-5) Start the reconstruction by one of the following:
+   (3.5) Start the reconstruction by one of the following:
     - Type 'p05_reco' in MATLAB's command line
     - Click 'RUN' button in editor tab
-    - Type 'F5' key when focus is in the 'p05_reco.m' file    -
+    - Type 'F5' key when cursor focus is in the 'p05_reco.m' file

-The reconstruction can be automatically looped over all data sets acquired during a beamtime and/or over different reconstruction parameters.
-How to set up a loop script to reconstruct several data
+    (3.6) Optinal: The reconstruction can be automatically looped over all data sets acquired during a beamtime and/or over different reconstruction parameters.
+How to set up a loop script to reconstruct several data sets:
-sets: help p05_create_reco_loop
+    help p05_create_reco_loop